 Frances E. Malamy Research Fellowship

 The Peabody Essex Museum of Salem, Massachusetts, is accepting applications for The Frances E. Malamy Research Fellowship of the Peabody Essex Museum's Phillips Library.
-Two Frances E. Malamy Research Fellowships will be granted in 2014.
 The endowed Fellowship offers to an individual scholar a $5,000 grant to perform independent scholarly research that requires the use of archival materials held at the Phillips Library, and/or archiving activities under the direction of the Phillips Library staff.
 The scholarly research or archiving activities may result in the publication of the Fellow's findings, in book or article form, or in the form of a finding aid that will help other scholars doing research in the collection(s) the Fellow has worked on.

 Fellowships are open to advanced scholars, graduate students, independent scholars, and library and museum professionals.
 The Fellow will acknowledge the Frances E. Malamy Research Fund in all publications.
 The Fellow's work must be done onsite, within a 3 month time frame.
 The Fellow will submit to the Phillips Library, which will share with the Malamy family, the following: